kalviumcommunity/k-fswd/README.md

 # Welcome to the Command Line Basics Exercise!

+## 🎯 Objectives

-Let's dive into the world of command line interfaces, a crucial skill for aspiring full-stack web developers.
-Follow these simple instructions to acquaint yourself with the current versions of Git, NPM, and Node.js on your system.
+Embark on your journey as a promising full-stack web developer by mastering the art of command line interfaces.
+Familiarize yourself with the latest versions of Git, NPM, and Node.js on your system.

+## 🚀 Steps

 1. Open your terminal or command prompt.
 2. Discover the version of Git installed by using the appropriate command.